Minimal Interaction Separated Tuning: A New Paradigm for Visual Adaptation: Method

 The first two terms in the right-hand side of Eq. \ref{eq:in} are outputs from learnable side network blocks, while the third term is the sum of intermediate features (or activations) from the pretrained model $B$.
 It is worth noting that the the first two terms both depend on the side-network, while the third term does \emph{not}---it is determined by $B$ alone.
 We name this term (or more generally a term that only depends on $B$) as an \emph{external feature term}.

-To fit into our edge tuning pipeline, $B$ can \emph{only send external feature terms} to edge devices, a requirement only the third term $\Sigma_{l=0}^{i}z_{l}$ satisfies.
+To fit into our separated tuning pipeline, $B$ can \emph{only send external feature terms} to low-resource devices, a requirement only the third term $\Sigma_{l=0}^{i}z_{l}$ satisfies.
 This term is developed through repeatedly applying the skip connections.

 Furthermore, because side network computations ($F_i$) are low rank transformation to achieve parameter efficiency~\cite{tang2024lowrank}, a natural \emph{conjecture} is that this third term (which is determined by the complex model $B$) contains more complicated features compared to the first two terms (which are determined by the simple computations $F_i$).
 In other words, it is reasonable to guess that the third term, $\Sigma_{l=0}^{i}z_{l}$, contains essential information in $in_{i+1}$.
-Please note that this conjecture is made with respect to \emph{any} $i$ ($1 \le i \le N$), not only the final block (i.e., $i=N$).
+Please note that this conjecture is made with respect to \emph{any} $i$ ($1 \le i \le N$), not only the final block (\ie, when $i=N$).

 Our analysis in the above clearly suggests a simple gather function: